rootstrap/blog/content/iOS/Practices/iOS-practices.md

 Like many others, at first I started coding in MVC, one of the simpler ones.
 This pattern divides responsibilities into three class types: Models, Views, and Controllers.
-Models deals with data logic, Views display the UI and the Controllers handles communication between the two, navigation, and business logic.
+Models deal with data logic, Views display the UI and the Controllers handle communication between the two, navigation, and business logic.

 The problem with this pattern is that a lot of the responsibilities fall in the controllers' job, making them huge and ugly beasts that can be a real pain to maintain, test, and reuse in the future.